Homology forms the basis of organization for comparative biology.

 Vestigial structures are evidence of evolution: a species with a vestigial form of an organ is related to other species where the homologous organ is fully functional.

 The evolutionary history of a species leaves signs in its DNA and the proteins that DNA encodes.
-Two species that share a DNA base sequence (and also the specific protein encoded) probably have a common ancestor.
+Two species that share a DNA base sequence (and the specific protein encoded) probably have a common ancestor.

 This shows that natural selection reuses genes and structures that worked well in the past.